msanatan/node-meetings-ai/docs/notes.md

 ## Limitations

-1. Stats and dashboard.
-I'm relatively new to Mongo, so with limited time I haven't been able to get into the aggregation abilities fully
 1. The AI mocking is subpar.
-Ideally it'll be an external service, with a delay so we don't immediately get tasks coming out from it
+Ideally it'll be an external service, with a delay so we don't immediately get tasks coming out from it.
-1. Would have liked to refactor some more by creating repositories, and maybe adding Redis.
-Caching helps with scalablity and as the app grows these level of abstractions come in handy
+1. I'd also mock the endpoint to verify the JWT has data for a real user.
+1. Would have liked to add Redis.
+The aggregate endpoints definitely need caching to scale well!
+This feature still needs testing, but it's in the `redis` branch.